Henry Reads Winnie-the-Pooh

 It was a habit of Henry’s to stick things into the backs of books.
 Photos, articles … anything relevant to the story or the author.
 He called his additions the “backispiece“.

-Below are the “backispiece” pages in our copy of The World of Pooh:
+Below are the “backispiece” pages of our copy of The World of Pooh: